 There is a surfer’s law that you mustn’t reveal secret surf spots to others, to keep isolated, local breaks somewhat crowd-free.
-The same can’t be said for swimming beaches, unfortunately.
+The same cannot be said for swimming beaches.
 Though these spots are idyllic when you get them all to yourself, we’re of the opinion this natural bounty should be respectfully shared.
-There’s certainly plenty to go round.
+There’s certainly plenty to go around.

 Punchbowl Coastal Reserve, Kilcunda

 Swimming at any of the secluded beaches along the George Bass Coastal Walk requires a certain level of commitment, but it could be the most revealing hike you do this summer.
 The walk between San Remo and Kilcunda is along the top of the cliffs on a clearly defined trail looking out towards Phillip Island.
 Along the journey, you’ll find paths shooting off down to beaches, and reef platforms with rock pools.
 The full walk is seven kilometres one way, so you’ll need the better part of an afternoon to account for plenty of swimming stops along the way.
 It’s likely you’ll have these beaches to yourself too.
 Bring plenty of water and snacks, and make sure if you hike this path one way, you have a ride back to your car at the other end, or are prepared to walk the return trip.
 Warning: these beaches are remote, so obey warning signs.